joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/21/world/europe/tornado-germany-heat-wave-europe.html?searchResultPosition=2

 **Frank Gilbert, Preservationist in New York and Beyond, Dies at 91**\
-`He fought to spare Grand Central Terminal from the fate that befell Penn Station and helped draft a landmarks preservation law that became a model across the country.`\
+`He fought to spare Grand Central Terminal from the fate that befell Penn Station.
+He also helped draft a landmarks preservation law that became a model across the country.`\
 https://nytimes.com/2022/05/21/nyregion/frank-gilbert-dead.html?searchResultPosition=3

 **Two Killed, Dozens Injured in Rare Northern Michigan Tornado**\